tienyuan/wagscore/README.md

 Description
 ======================
 This is an locator app that shows places to take your dog around town.
-We're also going to show you the *WagScore*, which is the dog firendliness of an area.
+We're also going to show you the *WagScore*, which is the dog friendliness of an area.

 Made with my mentor at Bloc.